valbuild/val/packages/next/README.md

 If that is the case, we recommend having a look at [sanity](https://sanity.io) instead (we have no affiliation, but if we didn't have Val we would use Sanity).

-**NOTE**: Our experience is that however nice it sounds, it is hard to "nail" the content model down.
+**NOTE**: Our experience is that, however nice it sounds, it is hard to "nail" the content model down.
 Usually content is derived from what you want to present, not vice-versa.
 In addition, you should think carefully whether you _really_ want to present the exact same content on all these different surfaces.

 ## Examples